W12ONE/nx-take-home-npm/README.md

 > **Note:** This is the complete version of the CLI.
 > There is still some potential for optimisation (see _Performance Optimisations_ below).

 This monorepo contains a CLI tool written in **TypeScript** and structured as an **Nx workspace**.
-It analyzes Git contributor activity across multiple packages in a monorepo.
+It analyses Git contributor activity across multiple packages in a monorepo.

 ---